Criminal Lawyers Sydney

 You can also search online for a criminal law firm in Sydney or visit the Law Society of New South Wales website to find a criminal lawyer or traffic lawyer in Sydney.

-You are not obliged to use the lawyer which the police has referred to you, as you have the right to choose your legal representation.
+You have the right to choose your legal representation.
+You are not obliged to use the lawyer which the police has referred to you.

 Australian Criminal Law Group has many years of experience and strives to be one of the best criminal law firms in Sydney.
 With countless successful outcomes for our clients, contact us 24 hours a day, 7 days a week on (02) 8815 8167 for a free first appointment on or via email at [email protected] today.